A place for veterans young and old - Shepparton News

 “We bought it for the charity, and the charity will continue to manage it long after we are gone.”

-● To find out more visit search for Goorambat Veterans Retreat on Facebook.
+● To find out more search for Goorambat Veterans Retreat on Facebook.